iguidado/Inception/README.md

 Yaml file are commonly used as configuration file.
-It syntax organization looks like python (it is really indentation sensitive). note that JSON syntax is a valid yaml substitute.
+It syntax organization looks like python (it is really indentation sensitive).
+Note that JSON syntax is a valid yaml substitute.

 We shall build a first docker-compose including only official docker images.
 You should check images tag to build dependendly of your architecture.